We’re here to help: Financing Your Undergraduate Degree

 Adult undergraduate students who register for at least six (6) credit hours through Avila’s Institute for Professional Studies may be eligible for financial aid.
 All aid applicants must be accepted for admission and enrolled in courses prior to awards being offered.
 The Free Application for Federal Student Aid (FAFSA) form must be completed with Avila University’s school code (002449) reported on the application.

-Financial Aid, including loans, must be fully processed and loan checks or disbursing dates must be on record at registration time to be considered as reducing the balance due.
-If this is not the case, you will be responsible on the due date for payment.
-Where loans are involved, the proceeds must be applied to any balance due.
+Financial Aid, including loans, must be fully processed, and loan checks or disbursing dates must be on record at registration time to be considered as reducing the balance due.
+If this is not the case, you will be responsible for the due date for payment.
+The proceeds must be applied to any balance due when loans are involved.

 Employer’s Tuition Reimbursement Program

-For students who participate in a company tuition reimbursement program, Avila offers the Promise to Pay (Employer Reimbursement) deferred payment plan through the student’s MyAU portal.
+Avila offers the Promise to Pay (Employer Reimbursement) deferred payment plan through the student’s MyAU portal for students who participate in a company tuition reimbursement program.
 The following guidelines apply:

 a) The student agrees to pay Avila University a fee of $40 per term/semester for the privilege of paying tuition and fees after the beginning of the term/semester.

 b) The student shall be solely responsible for paying Avila University the amount which represents the tuition, fees, and other charges for those courses for which he or she is registered.
 Said payment shall be paid in full by the student within 45 days of completing those courses even if the employer should fail to reimburse for any reason.

 c) Should the student withdraw from any classes, he or she agrees to pay any balance due in accordance with the withdrawal and payment policy as published in the Avila University catalog.